pablomarin/GPT-Azure-Search-Engine/README.md

 * Microsoft members need to be added as Guests in clients Azure AD
 * A Resource Group (RG)  needs to be set for this Workshop POC, in the customer Azure tenant
 * The customer team and the Microsoft team must have Contributor permissions to this resource group so they can set everything up 2 weeks prior to the workshop
-* A storage account must be set in place in the RG.
-Important - Disable firewalls and enable public network access from all networks
+* A storage account must be set in place in the RG. <b>Disable firewalls and enable public network access from all networks</b>
 * Data/Documents must be uploaded to the blob storage account, at least one week prior to the workshop date
 * Azure Machine Learning Workspace must be deployed in the RG